cfengine/documentation/overview/glossary.markdown

 #### Functions
 #### Host

-UNIX terminology for a computer the runs "guest programs."
+Unix terminology for a computer that runs "guest programs."
 In practice, "host" is a synonym for "computer."

 #### Hub